Bilin22/Bilin22.github.io/about.md

 <h1 style="text-align: center;">About Me</h1>

 In summary, I am a third-year undergraduate who is looking to learn more about the applications in statistical sciences as well as bioinformatics.
-I enjoy learning concepts in stats such as regression, survival analysis, and the imputation of missing data; I also enjoy applying bioinformatics methods to interpret genetic variants effects.
+I enjoy learning concepts in statistics such as regression, survival analysis, and the imputation of missing data; I also enjoy applying bioinformatics methods to interpret genetic variants effects.

 Besides, I'm on my way to learn about making cool data visualizations in R.